Filters

 Learning how to listen to and study music can expand and enrich students’ interior lives, making music individually enhances creativity, and making music together touches the communal aspects of life.
 Music classes, including ethnomusicology, musicology, music theory and applied study, emphasize the interconnectedness of listening, creativity and critical thinking by which students become articulate practitioners of the musical arts.

-Popular Performing Arts Music degree types
+Popular Performing Arts Programs Music degree types

 Popular study format